Close

 Gather all required documents according to your visa category:

-• Supporting documents (invitation letters, financial statements, travel itinerary)
+• Supporting documents (invitation letters, financial statements, travel itinerary, hotel reservations)

-Important: All foreign documents must be apostilled and translated into Spanish by certified translators.
+All foreign documents must be apostilled and translated into Spanish by certified translators.
+Documents issued abroad must be certified by a Peruvian consulate and endorsed by the Peruvian Ministry of Foreign Affairs.

 Step 3: Application Form Completion

-Complete the official visa application form online through Peru's immigration portal or download paper forms.
+Complete the official visa application form, available through Peruvian consulates or embassies.
+Fill out the form in capital letters using black ink if completing by hand, or type directly if completing electronically.
 Ensure all information matches your supporting documents exactly.
 Double-check dates, names, and passport numbers before submission.

 Step 4: Appointment Scheduling and Submission

 Schedule an appointment at the nearest Peruvian consulate or embassy.
-Submit your complete application package during your scheduled appointment.
+Applications cannot be submitted through third-party agencies or online portals for most visa categories.
+Submit your complete application package in person during your scheduled appointment.
 Arrive punctually with all original documents and copies as required.

 Step 5: Fee Payment

-Pay the applicable visa fees using accepted payment methods (typically cash, money order, or cashier's check).
-Retain payment receipts for tracking purposes and potential refund claims.
+Pay the applicable visa fees using accepted payment methods at the consulate or embassy.
+Payment methods typically include cash, money order, or cashier's check, depending on the location.
+Retain all payment receipts for tracking purposes and potential refund claims if necessary.

 Step 7: Visa Collection

 Collect your processed visa according to consulate instructions.
-If rejected, review the reasons provided and consider reapplication with additional documentation or appeal procedures where applicable.
+Approved visas must be picked up from the embassy, consulate, or foreign office where you applied.
+Verify all visa details for accuracy before leaving the consulate.
+If your application is rejected, review the reasons provided and consider reapplication with additional documentation or pursue appeal procedures where applicable.